Welcome page

 3co/ 8hours

 !!!
 If patients do not take the drugs at exactly 8 hour intervals or if patients occasionally vomit the drugs, it is better to divide the drugs into 4 equal doses and/or to increase the doses a little bit to avoid a "gap” or absence of drug coverage in the blood...
-We had bad experiences in the past because in our hospice drug distribution is not scheduled at 3 equal intervals during the day.
+We had bad experiences in the past because in our hospice drug distribution was not scheduled at 3 equal intervals during the day.
 We must consider the distribution schedule also when prescribing drugs.

 !!!
 Patient can be so severely ill and taking drugs can be so difficult that it is often better to interrupt TB treatment when starting PCP treatment...